seralexeev/untype/packages/orm/README.md

 ## 💡 Motivation

-The conventional approach while working with `PostGraphile` involves the initiation of a separate GraphQL server.
+The most common approach working with `PostGraphile` involves the initiation of a separate GraphQL server.
 This server connects to the database and exposes a GraphQL API for data manipulation.
 This API can be utilized as a service within an infrastructure, or it can be made public, safeguarding data with an inbuilt authorization system and [Row Level Security](https://www.graphile.org/postgraphile/security/).
-Although this arrangement works perfectly fine, it has some limitations:
+Although this arrangement works perfectly fine, it had some limitations for me:

 -   A separate GraphQL server requires maintenance
 -   Connecting to another server results in latency
--   Writing gql queries and generating codes for them is necessary
+-   Writing gql queries and generating code for them is necessary if we want archive type-safety
--   Implementing transactions can be challenging
+-   Implementing transactions can be challenging across multiple services
 -   Sometimes, correctly and efficiently implementing RLS is difficult
--   Occasionally, direct SQL queries to the database are necessary without using GraphQL
+-   Occasionally, direct SQL queries to the database are necessary without using GraphQL (full-text search, postgis, etc.)

 PostGraphile allows you to utilize the GraphQL schema directly within the NodeJS process, which addresses the first two problems.

-However, the remaining issues persist.
-Consequently, we decided to create a library that allows the use of PostGraphile as an ORM for NodeJS applications.
+However, the remaining points still exist.
+Usually the database structure changes less frequently than the application code so that we could generate typing for the schema once and use it as a type source for every query rather than writing gql queries and generate types for them separately.

 ## Installation